Rust vs Julia in scientific computing

 I know about JET and I think that it is an improvement.
 But it will only detect some errors.

 Julia's second selling point on its website is that it is dynamically typed which is good for interactivity and flexibility.
-But a dynamically typed language can not be fully analyzed with a static analysis tool.
+But a dynamically typed language can't be fully analyzed with a static analysis tool.

 Let's take a look at the following example: